BindBC/bindbc-glfw/README.md

 ## Usage
 By default, `bindbc-glfw` is configured to compile as a dynamic binding that is not `-betterC` compatible.
 The dynamic binding has no link-time dependency on the GLFW library, so the GLFW shared library must be manually loaded at runtime.
 When configured as a static binding, there is a link-time dependency on the GLFW library -- either the static library or the appropriate file for linking with shared libraries on your platform (see below).

-When using DUB to manage your project, the static binding can be enabled via a DUB `subConfiguration` statement in your project's package file.
-BetterC compatibility is also enabled via subconfigurations.
+When using DUB to manage your project, the static binding can be enabled via a DUB `subConfiguration` statement in your project's package file. `-betterC` compatibility is also enabled via subconfigurations.

 To use GLFW, add `bindbc-glfw` as a dependency to your project's package config file.
-For example, the following is configured to GLFW as a dynamic binding that is not BetterC compatible:
+For example, the following is configured to GLFW as a dynamic binding that is not `-betterC` compatible:

 __dub.json__
 ```